The Taxonomy Community is looking for a Mentoring Chair

 1. Taxonomy FAQs

 The FAQs attempt to answer all common questions those interested in working in the field of taxonomies may have.
 Short answers are publicly available.
-Longer, detailed answers are accessibly only to Taxonomy Division members via external links to our wiki website.
-Division members are also encouraged to post additional questions on our Community Discussions which our editors will answer and re-post here and read the Taxonomy FAQs in our Connect Library (accessible to members only),.
+Longer, detailed answers are accessibly only to Taxonomy Community members via external links to our wiki website.
+Community members are also encouraged to post additional questions on our Community Discussions which our editors will answer and re-post here and read the Taxonomy FAQs in our Connect Library (accessible to members only),.

 2. Directory of Protégés Seeking Mentorships (Will be available in Connect library when we have Protégés)

 Taxonomy Community members who seek more experience and mentoring feedback on internship-like projects may list their names and contact information.
 We are calling them Protégés.